Budiriro

-Budiriro is a high density suburb in the southwestern area of Harare in Zimbabwe.
+Budiriro is a high-density suburb in the southwestern parts of Harare in Zimbabwe.
+It is the largest suburb by population in Harare and in Zimbabwe with about 90,000 people.
 There are about 30,000 houses but only two clinics and five elementary schools.

+Recent Developments

-Budiriro is the site of a housing project for low-income earners with almost 2,000 homes sold in April 2018.
+Budiriro is the site of a housing project for low-income earners with almost 2,000 homes sold in April 2018 in CABS Budiriro 5 Area.

+History

 In 2008, Budiriro had the highest number of cholera outbreaks. accounting for 50% of the reported cases in Zimbabwe.
 Another common disease in Budiriro is typhoid.

 In late 2016, most of the suburb was affected by flash flooding.